 The bottom line

 The key to knowing if a rebate is a wise financial choice comes down to how much the incentive could save you.
-If you have spotted a rebate, do your due diligence.
 Look for rebates on car models that you were already considering and understand how that rebate will be applied.
 You can use a car financing calculator to compare how much you will save over time with different financing options.